 As all of us get older with time, the longer we wait to get insured, the higher our premiums will be.
 That is why it’s important to get insured early.
 Especially when buying a plan with a fixed premium to lock down cheaper premiums.
 Our i2u platform provides suitable insurance for young adults due to its affordability and convenience.
+It includes life insurance (i-Care, i-FlexCover), medical insurance (i-Med), and critical illness insurance (i-Protect & i-Protect Plus).
 Get it online here.

 Not thinking through on coverage

 Assess your coverage needs.
 It depends on factors such as the number of dependents you have, lifestyle, income, and debt.
 As these factors change over time, it's advisable to review your insurance at least once a year.
 To learn more about how often you should review your insurance plan, check out our article here.

 You may also want to find newer plans with better benefits.
 Don’t be afraid to connect with our agents and reach them through any of these channels.
 You may think going through an agent will make prices higher.
 In reality, our insurance agents will guide you to the insurance plan that’s right for you based on your needs and budgets which will potentially save you a lot of money.

 Take also into consideration the premium that has to be paid to receive the coverage.
 In general, you’d want a lower premium for the coverage you are paying and avoid paying unnecessarily exorbitant premiums for your amount of coverage.